KDE/xwaylandvideobridge/README.md

 The system tray icon provides finer control.

-# Compilation

-Right now this requires a specific hash of kpipewire until we bump this to Qt6

 # Use outside Plasma

 This should work on any desktop that supports the Xdg desktop portals and pipewire streaming and have a working system tray.